Diffusion Models for Constrained Domains: Inequality-Constrained Diffusion Models

-$\overleftarrow{\bfX}_0$ is initialised with the uniform distribution on $\M$ (which is close to the one of $\bfX_T$ for large $T$).
-Practically, one can obtain samples from the uniform reference distribution (w.r.t\ the original metric) using any MCMC converging to this stationary distribution.
-In this work, we focus on the \emph{hit-and-run} algorithm~\cite{claudej.p.belisle1993HitandRun}, which we found to be converging very fast to the uniform in our polytope settings.
-The estimation of the score term $\nabla \log p_t$ is done by minimising the $\mathrm{ism}$ loss function \eqref{eq:implicit_sm}.
+The estimation of the score term $\nabla \log p_t$ is done by minimising the $\mathrm{ism}$ loss function (\ref{eq:implicit_sm}) .
 We refer to \Cref{sec:score-netw-param} for details on the training and parameterisation.

-\paragraph{Sampling.} Sampling from the forward \eqref{eq:langevin_hessian_manifold} and backward \eqref{eq:reversal_langevin_hessian_manifold} processes, once the score is learnt, requires a discretisation scheme.
-We use Geodesic Random Walks (GRW) \cite{jorgensen1975central} for this purpose, see \Cref{alg:grw}.
+\paragraph{Sampling.} Sampling from the forward (\ref{eq:langevin_hessian_manifold}) and backward (\ref{eq:reversal_langevin_hessian_manifold}) processes, once the score is learnt, requires a discretisation scheme.
+We use Geodesic Random Walks (GRW) \citep{jorgensen1975central} for this purpose, see \Cref{alg:grw}.
 This discretisation is a generalisation of the Euler-Maruyama discretisation of SDE in Euclidean spaces, where the $+$ operator is replaced by the exponential mapping on the manifold, computing the geodesics.

-However, contrary to \citep{debortoli2022riemannian}, we do not have access explicitly to the exponential mapping.
-Instead, we rely on an approximation, using a \emph{retraction}, see \citet{ablin2022fast} for a definition and alternative schemes.
-We also emphasise that the log-likelihood of the model can be evaluated using the equivalent ODE to \eqref{eq:reversal_langevin_hessian_manifold}, see \Cref{sec:likel-eval} for more details.
+However, contrary to \citet{debortoli2022riemannian}, we will not have access explicitly to the exponential mapping of the Hessian manifold.
+Instead, we rely on an approximation, using a \emph{retraction} (see \citet{absil2012projection, boumal2023introduction} for a definition and alternative schemes).